chathura-de-silva/E-Commerce-Platform/README.md

 ## About

-This project was created as part of a 2<sup>nd</sup> year university project under the Database Systems module in the Department of Computer Science and Engineering at the University of Moratuwa.
+This project was created as part of a 3<sup>rd</sup> semester university project under the Database Systems module in the Department of Computer Science and Engineering at the University of Moratuwa.
 Any contributions are welcome!

 [Go to the Top](#e-commerce-platform-for-c)